 Circle 37 is located on the southern ridge of Carrowmore.
 The dolmen is perfect, and rests on five uprights.
 The chamber is oriented to the north.
-There seem to be several circles here: an inner circle of smaller stones, which is not visible today was noted by Wood-Martin.
-The boulder circle is somewhat disturbed, but 12 stones make a ring 13 meters in diameter.
-There seems to be a spaced boulder circle here also, with 11 large boulders, widely spaced, forming an outer circle or oval about 25 meters in diameter.
+There seem to be several circles here; an inner circle of smaller stones, which is not visible today was noted by Wood-Martin.
+The boulder circle is somewhat disturbed, but twelve stones make a ring thirteen meters in diameter.
+There seems to be a spaced boulder circle here also, with eleven large boulders, widely spaced, forming an outer circle or oval about twenty-five meters in diameter.

 Col. Wood-Martin thinks this may even have been a quadruple circle.
 His plan of the little dolmen shows that at the north or northwest end there was a narrow entrance, and evidence of the existence of the usual' porch-like extension in that direction.
 It is between the inner and the second circle of Petrie that a fourth circle may have existed.

-"Traces of flagging were observable at the bottom of the chamber," but it seemed to have been "completely cleared out," as "only 4 small fragments of calcined bones were discovered."
+"Traces of flagging were observable at the bottom of the chamber, but it seemed to have been completely cleared out, as only 4 small fragments of calcined bones were discovered."